-- Regularly review Village facilities, infrastructure, and services to identify potential issues and prepare for necessary renovations, replacements, and improvement projects. - 2.
-Continue to prioritize public safety through close coordination and planned allocation of resources for the Police Department and Fire Department. - Seek long-term relocation of the Public Works Facility to support economic development of the current site, while maintaining and improving the delivery of high-quality services to residents.
+- Regularly review Village facilities, infrastructure, and services to identify potential issues and prepare for necessary renovations, replacements, and improvement projects. - Continue to prioritize public safety through close coordination and planned allocation of resources for the Police Department and Fire Department. - Seek long-term relocation of the Public Works Facility to support economic development of the current site and explore other opportunities for collaboration and facilities and service sharing arrangements with other districts and municipalities while maintaining and improving the delivery of high-quality services to Village residents.

-- Identify and complete necessary improvements to ensure effective stormwater management and reduce flooding impacts. - 5.
-Work collaboratively with education providers to maintain the high quality of public and private education in River Forest. - 6.
+- Identify and complete necessary improvements to ensure effective stormwater management and reduce flooding impacts. - Work collaboratively with education providers to maintain the high quality of public and private education in River Forest. - 6.
 Leverage local universities and institutions as valuable resources for the community. - Create connections and partnerships with adjacent communities and interjurisdictional groups to address issues and opportunities from a regional perspective.